-No Prior Self Storage or Car Wash Experience; Reliance of the Manager.
-The Administrator has no prior experience in evaluating, acquiring or developing self storage or car wash assets or operating self storage or car wash facilities.
-The Administrator will rely heavily on the services of the Manager in connection with the operation the Partnership's self storage facilities once they are operational.
-Although the Administrator believes there are other qualified firms in the market, a disruption in the services provided by the Manager to the Partnership could have an adverse effect on the business and affairs of the Partnership and, therefore, the Trust.
-The services of the Manager are not exclusive to the Partnership.
-The Administrator will rely on Sonny's for training its operational staff regarding the car wash business, and maintenance of the car wash facility will be contracted out to a third-party maintenance firm.
+Limited Prior Self Storage or Car Wash Experience; Reliance of the Operations Management Team.
+The Administrator's management team has limited prior experience in developing and no experience in operating self storage or car wash assets or operating self storage or car wash facilities.
+The Administrator will rely heavily on the services of the Operations Management team in connection with the operation the Partnership's self storage and car wash facilities once they are operational.
+A disruption in the services provided by the Operations Management team to the Partnership could have an adverse effect on the business and affairs of the Partnership and, therefore, the Trust.
+The Administrator will aslo rely on Sonny's for training its operational staff regarding the car wash business, and maintenance of the car wash facility will be contracted out to a third-party maintenance firm.